castrovroberto/lite-vault/README.md

 4.  **Configure Policies and Static Tokens (Needed for KV API):**
   *   Ensure `mssm.auth.static-tokens.enabled=true` in `application.yml` or `application-dev.yml`.
   *   Define desired access policies under the `mssm.policies:` section in your configuration file.
   *   Define token-to-policy mappings under `mssm.auth.static-tokens.mappings:`.
+These policies will now be enforced.
 Example: